-\textbf{\textsc{acpt}1: 1st person `feel', \textsc{acpt}2: 3rd person plural `feel', \textsc{acpt}3: Inanimate subject `feel'} Three sentence contexts based on ``I feel X'' but with varying grammatical subjects were used to assess whether words activate subjective feelings of emotion \cite{lee2006classification,niedenthal2008emotion,paul2020towards}: ``I feel X'' (\textsc{acpt}1: 1st person `feel'), ``They feel X'' (\textsc{acpt}2: 3rd person plural `feel'), and ``It feels X'' (\textsc{acpt}3: Inanimate subject `feel'), where X is a target word.
-Participants were instructed to interpret ``I'' and ``They'' as animate experiencers (1st person and 3rd person plural), and ``it'' as an inanimate object.
-If a word denotes a subjective feeling, it should be acceptable with animate subjects, but not with inanimate ones \cite{baron2010emotion, clore1987psychological, dowty1991thematic, lee2006classification, liu2016emotion}.
+\textbf{\textsc{acpt}1: 1st person ``feel'', \textsc{acpt}2: 3rd person plural ``feel'', \textsc{acpt}3: Inanimate subject ``feel''} Three sentence contexts based on ``I feel X'' but with varying subjects were used to assess whether words activate subjective feelings of emotion \cite{lee2006classification,niedenthal2008emotion,paul2020towards}: ``I feel X'' (\textsc{acpt}1: 1st person ``feel''), ``They feel X'' (\textsc{acpt}2: 3rd person plural ``feel''), and ``It feels X'' (\textsc{acpt}3: Inanimate subject ``feel''), where X is a target word.
+Participants were instructed to interpret ``I'' and ``they'' as animate experiencers (1st person and 3rd person plural), and ``it'' as an inanimate object.
+If a word denotes a subjective feeling, it is expected to be judged as acceptable with animate subjects, but not with inanimate ones \cite{baron2010emotion, clore1987psychological, dowty1991thematic, lee2006classification, liu2016emotion}.

-\textbf{\textsc{acpt}4: 1st person `am'} ``I am X'' (\textsc{acpt}4: 1st person `am') was used to contrast with ``I feel X'' (1st person `feel') and capture words denoting states versus evaluations.
+\textbf{\textsc{acpt}4: 1st person ``am''} ``I am X'' (\textsc{acpt}4: 1st person ``am'') was used to contrast with ``I feel X'' (1st person ``feel'') and capture words denoting states versus evaluations.
 For example, \textit{caring} fits ``I am caring'' but not ``I feel caring''.
 This contrast helps reveal whether words refer to internal states or external evaluations.
-However, some words (e.g., \textit{pretty}) can still be acceptable in both ``I feel X'' and ``I am X'' .
-Follow-up questions in Section 2 further clarify these cases \cite{clore1987psychological, hong2009establishing, lee2006classification, park2005making}.
+However, some words (e.g., \textit{pretty}) can still be acceptable in both ``I feel X'' and ``I am X''.
+Follow-up questions in Section~\ref{sec:exp} further clarify these cases \cite{clore1987psychological, hong2009establishing, lee2006classification, park2005making}.